Convert PDF to OTF

 1. Open your .pdf file with Adobe Acrobat Reader

-2. Go to the menu and click on File, and then select the Properties option.
+2. Go to the menu, click on File, and then select the Properties option.

 3. In the Document Properties window, click on the Fonts tab.
 Here, you will see a list of all the fonts used in the document, along with details on whether they are embedded or not.

-Once you know the font name, search the Internet and download it or use tools to recover embedded fonts from PDF documents.
+Once you know the font name, you can search the Internet for it and download it or use tools to recover embedded fonts from PDF documents.

 How do I recover embedded fonts from PDF documents?